nipraxis/textbook/pages/the_problem.md

 > complete set of instructions which generated the figures"
 > {cite}`buckheit1995wavelab`, also quoted in the [Wavelab front
 > page](http://statweb.stanford.edu/~wavelab)

+Feynman cared greatly about the importance of transparency in describing your work.
+For him, it was the difference between science, and stuff that looks like science.
+He gave a famous talk about this, called "Cargo Cult Science" {cite}`feynman1974cargo`.
+He gives a few examples of apparently scientific studies where the results don't seem to hold up in practice.

+> I think the educational and psychological studies I mentioned are examples of
+> what I would like to call cargo cult science.
+In the South Seas there is a
+> cargo cult of people.
+During the war they saw airplanes land with lots of
+> good materials, and they want the same thing to happen now.
+So they've
+> arranged to imitate things like runways, to put fires along the sides of the
+> runways, to make a wooden hut for a man to sit in, with two wooden pieces on
+> his head like headphones and bars of bamboo sticking out like antennas —--
+> he's the controller -- and they wait for the airplanes to land.
+They're
+> doing everything right.
+The form is perfect.
+It looks exactly the way it
+> looked before.
+But it doesn't work.
+No airplanes land.
+So I call these things
+> cargo cult science, because they follow all the apparent precepts and forms
+> of scientific investigation, but they're missing something essential, because
+> the planes don't land.

+What is the thing that distinguishes between real science from cargo cult science?

+> It's a kind of scientific integrity, a principle of scientific thought that
+> corresponds to a kind of utter honesty — a kind of leaning over backwards.
+> [...] the idea is to give all of the information to help others to judge the
+> value of your contribution; not just the information that leads to judgement
+> in one particular direction or another. [...]
+And, although you may gain some
+> temporary fame and excitement, you will not gain a good reputation as a
+> scientist if you haven't tried to be very careful in this kind of work.
+And
+> it's this type of integrity, this kind of care not to fool yourself, that is
+> missing to a large extent in much of the research in cargo cult science.

+This is the idea behind reproducibility; it is your true and essential work as a scientist to make it simple for others to replicate and check your work.

 But — this is not an easy path to take.
 If you want to make your work reproducible, it has to be organized *as you do the work*.
 As we said in